Back to all posts

 3. Create placeholders for missing capabilities

-Once you know what skills you're missing based on the placeholders you created, it's recommended to start making a case for bringing in new roles.
+Once you know what skills and capabilities you're missing based on the placeholders you created, it's recommended to start making a case for bringing in new roles or upskilling people who sit on the bench.

-Your plan includes identifying the resourcing that a specific task requires, acquiring that resource, and re-allocating it once it’s no longer required.
-Without a plan, you may get to a stage of a project and realize you don’t have a resource you need, or it may be being used elsewhere.
+Your plan includes identifying the resourcing that a specific task requires, acquiring that resource, and reallocating it once it’s no longer required.
+Here are the key elements of a resource management plan to set yourself up for success.

 6. Effectively manage the team